 Once you identify your triggers, and become familiar with your temperament and character, you can then determine which ones consistently set you off.
 Then progress will begin.
-You’ll start to ‘own’ your bubbles, accept them.
-Whilst in moving forward mode, you’ll be surprised by how regularly specified bubbles implode upon you, overtake you, causing your chest to seize, your hands to tighten, your breathing to race, the eyes to roll, anger to rise, sweat to…you get it.
+You’ll start to ‘own’ your stress and accept it.
+Whilst in moving forward mode, you’ll be surprised by how regularly stress triggers implode upon you, overtake you, causing your chest to seize, your hands to tighten, your breathing to race, the eyes to roll, anger to rise, sweat to…you get it.

 If you care about the ongoing state of your health and wellness, it’s essential that you identify your personal stress sources.